-This is the one who has "fallen away" from the faith in 6:6.
+This is the one who has "fallen away" from the faith in Hebrews 6:6.
 He has rejected Christ, despite his initial acceptance of Him, so Christ has rejected him.
 This is the principle of reciprocity- Christ treats us in the same manner that we treat Him with regards to salvation, especially in the tribulation period.
-But the encouragement in 6:7 is that Christ will accept anyone who comes to Him and remains faithful to Him.
+But the encouragement in Hebrews 6:7 is that Christ will accept anyone who comes to Him and remains faithful to Him.

-- 1. There is a warning of "whose end is to be burned".
+- 1. There is a warning of "whose end is to be burned" and who are cursed.
 That which is rejected, useless, unacceptable is good only for the fire.
 The Tribulation saint who goes back on God is viewed in this light by God.
 He will be rejected by God.
 "You were once with Me but have now abandoned me and have taken up with the Antichrist, despite everything I have done for you and all the warnings I gave you".
 What are you going to do with someone who was once enlightened and had tasted of the good things of God who then commits spiritual adultery and treason?
 If the fruit produced by an individual or a nation is "thorns and briers", well, no one wants those so into the fire they go. - 2.
 Spiritually, no spiritual good will come from the saint who goes back on God, who refuses to enter into the Canaan Life, who resists the call to go on to perfection.
 Loss of salvation is not the danger here but there is a loss of fellowship, communion and God using him and dealing with him.
-There will be a lot of "burning" in that life (6:8) at the bema seat as that Christian will see his works burn (1 Corinthians 3:13-15).
+There will be a lot of "burning" in that life (Hebrews 6:8) at the bema seat as that Christian will see his works burn (1 Corinthians 3:13-15).

 A. There will be Christians who heard about the Christian life, communion with God and a walk with God.
 They heard it, liked it and responded well to it initially.
 They tasted this life and saw it was good.
 They tasted of the honey of Canaan and liked it.
 But something came up later.
 There was a refusal to go forward into Canaan.
 They became content to live on the border of the promised land.
 They did not go forward.
 Technically, if they were not over the border of Canaan, they were still in the wilderness, but they were close enough to see it.
-For whatever reason, they refused to cross that border despite it being the will of God for them (1 Thessalonians 4:3).
+For whatever reason, they refused to cross that border despite it being the will of God for them (1 Thessalonians 4:3, For this is the will of God, even your sanctification, that ve should abstain from fornication.).
 They went back and got to a point where they simply refused to go forward within the will of God.
 They were enlightened but the enlightening ultimately did not profit them in the end.
 The result is backsliding and a falling away.
 For those guilty of this, it is impossible to renew them back to that state of sanctification.
 The church-age saint in this situation does not lose his salvation but he has lost his sanctification and no amount of preaching is going to be able to push them across that border because of the judgment of God upon their rebellion.
 This ultimately leads to a rejection of Christ.
 It starts in the heart privately but will eventually manifest itself publicly.
+B. In the Tribulation, apostasy or "going back" results in a loss of salvation, judgment, cursing, and hell fire.
+This is not Church Age doctrine but it is Tribulation Age doctrine.